mastodon-studios/pokemon_learnsets/README.md

 ## Contributing
 I made this project for two people (one of which was me), so the optimization isn't phenomenal.
 While I managed to get the code to run in around a minute, I'm sure more experienced R users know ways to make it even faster.
 If that sounds like you, please feel free to make a fork and pull request.

+If you find a bug, posts and fixes are welcome.